 Speeding and driving too fast for road conditions are two separate issues.
 When someone speeds, they travel above the posted speed limit and cause more devastation when there’s an accident.
 Driving too fast for certain road conditions happens when a motorist doesn’t adjust their speed for existing hazards or adverse weather.

-If you or a loved one experienced injuries in a truck accident caused by speeding in St. Louis, contact OnderLaw, LLC today to speak to one of our experienced truck accident attorneys.
+If you or a loved one experienced injuries in a truck accident caused by speeding in St. Louis, contact OnderLaw today to speak to one of our experienced truck accident attorneys.
 Call us.
 We’re here to help.

 It can be difficult to determine whether or not a trucker drove too fast.
 They probably won’t admit it to an investigating officer or insurance adjuster when filing a claim.
 When you’re trying to prove fault on the part of the truck driver for their actions that led to the crash, you can use the data found in the vehicle’s EDR.

 If you discover that the trucker traveled at the posted speed limit, you should obtain documentation of the traffic conditions, weather, and other potential contributing factors that led to the accident.
-Witnesses could also provide you with their statements to support your claim that the at-fault driver was speeding or driving carelessly in dangerous conditions.
+Witnesses could also provide you with their statements to support your claim that the at-fault driver was speeding or driving carelessly in dangerous conditions, leading to your crash in St. Louis.

 If you’re able to, you should take photos of the crash site and vehicle damage at the time of the accident.
 It’s also important to tell an officer at the scene your recollection of how the accident happened, but avoid admitting any fault, even if you think your actions also caused it.
 Make sure to request a copy of the traffic crash report so you can submit it to the insurance company when you file a claim.